baymax42/redis-nosql-presentation/README.md

 docker-compose up # start services docker exec -it <CONTAINER_NAME> redis-cli # start interactive session and run `redis-cli` in container
 ```

+### import-data

+There is a script that can be used to import the data to started Redis container.
+It uses `redis-cli` to connect to the Redis and imports both movies and actors datasets.
+Datasets are by courtesy of <https://github.com/redis-developer/redis-datasets/tree/movie-dataset>.